-Audit fees represent fees and expenses for professional services rendered for the audit of our annual consolidated financial statements, the reviews of the interim financial statements included in our Forms 10-Q and opinions on management's assessment of and our effectiveness of internal control over financial reporting in connection with our compliance with Section 404 of the Sarbanes-Oxley Act of 2002.
-The audit fees billed by Ernst & Young, LLP in 2005 include \$392,000 of additional billings related to the 2004 audit.
+Audit fees for 2007 represent fees and expenses for professional services rendered for the audit of our annual consolidated financial statements, the reviews of the interim financial statements included in our Forms 10-Q and an opinion on our effectiveness of internal control over financial reporting in connection with our compliance with Section 404 of the Sarbanes-Oxley Act of 2002.
+Audit fees for 2006 represent fees and expenses for professional services rendered for the audit of our annual consolidated financial statements, the reviews of the interim financial statements included in our Forms 10-Q and opinions on management's assessment of and our effectiveness of internal control over financial reporting in connection with our compliance with Section 404 of the Sarbanes-Oxley Act of 2002.

-Audit-related fees represent professional services related to due diligence procedures performed in connection with target acquisitions in 2006, and acquisitions made in 2005.
+Audit-related fees represent professional services related to due diligence procedures performed in connection with acquisition-related activities in 2007 and 2006.